 SAMe should not be combined with other antidepressants without first consulting your doctor.

 People taking SAMe may want to take a multivitamin that contains folic acid and vitamins B12 and B6.

 If you are being treated with any of the following medications, you should not use SAMe without first talking to your health care provider.

 Taking SAMe at the same time as these drugs may increase the risk of serotonin syndrome (a potentially dangerous condition caused by having too much serotonin in your body):

 - Dextromethorphan (Robitussin DM, other cough syrups)

 - Tramadol (Ultram)

-Antidepressant medications -- SAMe may interact with antidepressant medications, increasing the potential for side effects including headache, irregular or accelerated heart rate, anxiety, and restlessness, as well as the potential fatal condition called Serotonin Syndrome, mentioned above.
+SAMe may interact with antidepressant medications, increasing the potential for side effects including headache, irregular or accelerated heart rate, anxiety, and restlessness, as well as the potential fatal condition called Serotonin Syndrome, mentioned above.
 Some experts theorize that taking SAMe increases the levels of serotonin in the brain, and many antidepressants do the same.
-The concern is that combining the two may result in a dangerous increase in serotonin levels.
+The concern is that combining the two may increase serotonin to dangerous levels.
 Talk to your doctor before using SAMe if you are taking any medications for depression or anxiety.

-Levodopa (L-dopa) -- SAMe may reduce the effectiveness of this medication for Parkinson’s disease.
+SAMe may reduce the effectiveness of this medication for Parkinson disease.

 Dey A, Caro AA, Cederbaum AL. S-adenosyl methionine protects ob/ob mice from CYP2E1-mediated liver injury.
 Am J Physiol Gastrointest Liver Physiol.
 2007;293(1):G91-103.